-An employment tribunal case was brought against the Government in relation to possible discrimination in relation to the introduction of the 2015 Firefighters' Pension Scheme.
+An employment tribunal case known as the Sergeant/ McCloud was brought against the Government in relation to possible discrimination in relation to the introduction of the 2015 Firefighters' Pension Scheme.
 The scheme included transitional protection arrangements between the old scheme and the new scheme.
 These transitional arrangements were found to be unlawful as they discriminated on the grounds of age.
-Fire Authorities are in a difficult position as they are required to implement the remedy in a timely manner whilst the discriminatory part of the pension legislation is not expected to be updated until October 2023.
-Following the ruling, the Fire Brigades Union (FBU) commenced legal proceedings in the High Court for three test cases, two of which were against Nottinghamshire Fire and Rescue Authority.
-These were settled out of court.